By Vani Rane Apr. 06, 2020

 I am guilty too – with my sub-optimal way of handling everything because all the other moms seem to have got it with a perfect nine-to-nine routine and their kids being minor Picassos and junior Master Chefs.
 Am I the only one in the entire world for whom this whole work from home thing is doing the exact opposite of what it’s meant to do?

 Until it’s 6 am the next morning, and it starts all over again when Jr A wakes up wailing, bringing the house down for his milk.
 My husband and I inaugurate the day with our first fight over who goes and heats the milk… because let me tell you being locked down and tending to a toddler, an infant, and a man-child of a husband of over 10 years is next-level torture.
-As someone rightly said, at this rate, some stressed-out mother will invent a vaccine, sooner than the best doctors of the world!
+As someone rightly said, at this rate, some stressed-out mother will find a way to fight COVID-19 and its mutations, sooner than the best scientists of the world!

 Vani Rane is a full-time working and house-proud mom or simply put, a time-juggler who wishes there were more than 24 hours in a day.
 She day-dreams about having the luxury of day-dreaming.